 Bird’s Nest Orchid Growing Conditions

 So, once again, what is bird’s nest orchid?
 If you were fortunate enough to stumble across the plant, you would be surprised at its unusual appearance.
-Because the orchid lacks chlorophyll, it is unable to photosynthesize.
-The leafless stems, as well as the spiky blooms that appear in summer, are a pale, honey-like shade of brownish-yellow.
-Although the plant reaches heights of about 15 inches, the neutral color makes bird’s nest orchids difficult to spot.
+Since the orchid lacks chlorophyll, it is unable to photosynthesize.
+The leafless stems, as well as the spiky blooms that appear in summer, are a pale, honey-like shade of brownish yellow.
+Although the plant reaches heights of about 15 inches (45.5 cm.), the neutral color makes bird’s nest orchids difficult to spot.

 Where Does Bird’s Nest Orchid Grow?